- Competitive Analysis

 If you’re like the majority of franchise owners we’ve worked with, you don’t know the answer to most of the above.
 With the right tracking and analytics in place, you get a bigger, data-driven look at the overall picture, how corporate is doing compared to individual branches, and how the individual branches perform compared to each other.

 I’ll admit, it’s pretty data-heavy work, and if you don’t have digital data analysts on staff, I guarantee you’re not getting half of the information you could be.
-Our analysts spend all day looking at this stuff, which is why our franchise clients’ great results are like cake.
+Our analysts spend all day looking at this stuff, which is why our franchise clients’ have such great results.
 We have that proven process in place.

 Tip for Franchisors and Franchisees: